Corporate Airlines Flight 5966: Investigation

 The National Transportation Safety Board (NTSB) determined that the probable cause of the accident was:

 [T]he pilots' failure to follow established procedures and properly conduct a non-precision instrument approach at night in instrument meteorological conditions, including their descent below the minimum descent altitude before required visual cues were available (which continued un-moderated until the airplane struck the trees) and their failure to adhere to the established division of duties between the flying and non-flying (monitoring) pilot.

-The NTSB analysis of the cockpit voice recorder suggested that both pilots were looking outside the cockpit for visual cues to the location of the airport and failed to realize how low they had descended below the minimum descent altitude.
-The report further states:
+The NTSB analysis of the cockpit voice recorder suggested that: both pilots were looking outside the cockpit for visual cues to the location of the airport, when the captain should have been paying attention to his instruments; the first officer did not challenge the captain to leave the visual cues task to him; thus, combining into the captain failing to realize how low he had descended below the minimum descent altitude.
+The pilots had also worked a 14-hour duty day, including six flights, which was allowed under regulations that had last been updated in 1964, ignoring the four decades of research, performed in the interim, into the debilitating effects of pilot fatigue.
+The report recognized these two issues, stating that:

 Contributing to the accident were the pilots' failure to make standard callouts and the current Federal Aviation Regulations that allow pilots to descend below the minimum descent altitude into a region in which safe obstacle clearance is not assured based upon seeing only the airport approach lights.
 The pilots' failure to establish and maintain a professional demeanor during the flight and their fatigue likely contributed to their degraded performance.

+The report included a recommendation that the FAA should revise its regulations, within two years, taking into account scientific research on pilot fatigue.

 In popular culture

 The television series Aircrash Confidential featured the incident in the third episode of season 2, titled "'Pilot Fatigue".

-The crash was also featured in season 23, episode 1 of the Canadian documentary series Mayday, titled "Deadly Exchange".
+The crash of Corporate Airlines Flight 5966 was featured in the 2023 episode "Deadly Exchange", of the Canadian-made, internationally distributed documentary series Mayday.

 The crash was also featured in season 2, episode 1 of the HBO documentary-comedy series The Rehearsal, titled "Gotta Have Fun", which is a reference to the pilot's transcripts from this incident.
 Nathan Fielder recreates this aviation incident using actors reciting the transcripts in a fake cockpit surrounded by a video wall.